 And…it can ALSO pick up the cool gray light coming from your northern exposure.

-Stark clean whites
+Stark clean whites in north-facing rooms

 So does this mean you should avoid ALL whites?